 June has joined the laboratory of Prof. Elena Casey in 2005 to study the molecular mechanisms of neural development in the frog Xenopus laevis.

-June completed her Masters thesis on June 23, 2008 and is working at Systems biosciences in Mountain View, CA.
+June completed her Master's thesis on June 23, 2008, and is working at Systems biosciences in Mountain View, CA.

 Ernest entered the Ph.D. program in Jan.
-2003 after obtaining a MD from the University of Yaounde in Cameroon.
+2003 after obtaining an MD from the University of Yaounde in Cameroon.
 His interests are in immunology and parasitology.
 He has joined the laboratory of Prof. Steven Singer where his research project focuses on the changes in gene expression in mice that are infected with the parasite Giardia lamblia.
 He is also investigating the role of innate immune mechanisms in the elimination of this protozoan.

 Congratulations to Ernest for the successful completion of his dissertation in April of 2008!